addiscent/vagrant-ruby-rails/README.md

 This project has been tested on _Ubuntu 14.04_ and _Windows 7_ _hosts_, but _not_ on _OS X_.

-#### Quickstart For Experts Already Running Vagrant with VirtualBox On Linux or Windows
+#### Quickstart For Experts Already Running Vagrant With VirtualBox On Linux or Windows

 ##### A New Rails Dev Env And App, In Five Easy Steps, (for details, see _Software Installation_)